 Nurse Information

-It is our goal here in Sparta to provide your children with a safe and healthy environment in which to learn.
+It is our goal here at Sparta Area Schools to provide your children with a safe and healthy environment in which to learn.
 Please notify the school as soon as possible of any medical concerns that your child may have.
 This information will help us meet your child's medical needs here at school.
 Please understand that this information is kept confidential and shared on a need to know basis only.

 We are excited to welcome Nurse Marie Uzarski and Health Aide Katie Kleibusch to our Sparta Area Schools team!